 Let's summarize.
 Write down here the arguments for each view of who the King of Tyre is and then circle the title of what you believe the King of Tyre to be.
-Then write down why you believe that now.
+In the space provided underneath the chart write down why you believe that now.
 Compare what you've written below with what you wrote at the beginning of the lesson.
 Have your views changed or been strengthened?